thwoom/zimbo-tauri-character-sheet/README.md

 ## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed setup, linting, and testing instructions.

 1. Fork the repository.
 2. Create a branch for your feature or fix.
 3. Submit a pull request with a clear description of changes.